 In the high-growth startup world, the exit strategy reflects the culmination of a company’s goals and helps guide its plan to scale.
 If a startup’s business model requires equity financing from venture capitalists or angel investors, the entrepreneur’s exit strategy is necessary to inform investors about the type of return on investment they can expect, and how long it will take to see a return.
 Not having an exit strategy, or worse, not having exit opportunities, indicates that it will be difficult for investors to be repaid.
 While the strategy will certainly evolve over the years, it’s critical for entrepreneurs to identify potential paths to liquidity and plan accordingly.

-Christina Tamer, Program Officer of Venture Development and Investments at VentureWell, highlighted the most common exits and identified some important steps to take when creating an exit strategy.
+Christina Tamer, Senior Program Officer at VentureWell, highlighted the most common exits and identified some important steps to take when creating an exit strategy.

 The Three Most Common Exits